Drug and Alcohol Rehab in Surrey

 The prospect of going to rehab can be intimidating, but knowing what you expect throughout your recovery programme will help put you at ease.

-Your treatment plan will likely include multiple types of therapy to target different concerns and ensure a well-rounded, comprehensive recovery in Surrey.
+Your treatment plan will likely include multiple types of therapy to target different concerns and ensure a well-rounded, comprehensive rehab recovery in Surrey.

-This typically includes the following stages:
+This typically includes the following stages at a drug and alcohol rehab in Surrey:

 - Medicated detox: if, after being assessed, a professional deems your risk of withdrawal to be high, you’ll be recommended for a medicated detox.
 This involves between 7-10 days of structured supervision, medical support, and a controlled taper to help you overcome withdrawal.